Case study: a commercial solution

 We predominantly assist clients with their residential finance needs but have more recently diversified our offering to include commercial.

-What was your first impression of the Connective Resolve when it launched?
+What was your first impression of the Connective Advance when it launched?

 I’ve always been a big fan of Connective Home Loans and we’ve typically submitted at least two of their loans every month over the past couple of years.

 I knew the new suite of products would be good from the outset.
 Not simply because of the appeal of the products and their features, but equally the service and sensible approach to credit assessment that sits behind them.

 You are one of our first brokers to settle a Connective Advance loan, what were the particulars of your client’s needs?

 Our client was looking to purchase an industrial strata unit to run their engineering business from.
 The property was secured as a ‘Vacant Possession’ so GST was applicable on the purchase price.